-At USD he oversees an athletic department with seventeen NCAA Division I intercollegiate teams and over 450 student-athletes.
+With Athletics, Snyder oversees an athletic department with seventeen NCAA Division I intercollegiate teams and over 450 student-athletes.
 He is responsible for all administrative, management and supervisory aspects of the Department of Athletics.
 Additionally, he oversees the strategic long-range planning and monitoring of budgets, personnel, programs, facilities, fundraising, promotions and marketing, and public relations for an NCAA Division I program consisting of eight sports for men and nine sports for women.

-From 2008-2012 the USD athletics program won an unprecedented five straight WCC Commissioner's Cups.
-The conference trophy goes to the school with the top performing athletics program in the eight-team West Coast Conference.
-This past 2012-13 school year the Toreros hosted the women's soccer College Cup and opened its doors to a brand new state-of-the-art baseball ballpark, Fowler Park and Cunningham Field.
+Since Snyder's official start date of February 9, 2004, USD teams have won thirty conference championships and advanced to the post-season fifty-eight times.
+For the first time in school history, all four 2014 fall teams (football, women's volleyball, women's soccer, men's soccer) advanced to the NCAA Postseason.
+From 2008-2012 the USD athletics program won an unprecedented five straight West Coast Conference Commissioner's Cups.
+The conference trophy goes to the school with the top performing athletics program in the ten-team West Coast Conference.
+During the 2012-13 school year, USD hosted the NCAA Division I Women's Soccer College Cup (Final Four) and opened its doors to a brand new state-of-the-art baseball ballpark, Fowler Park and Cunningham Field.
 At the 2010 NACDA Annual Convention, Snyder was the recipient of the 2009-10 FCS West Region Under Armour AD of the Year award.

 Snyder played football at San Diego State University.
 He holds a Bachelor's degree in Marketing and Master's in Hospitality and Tourism Management from San Diego State University, and has studied in the Master's Leadership Program at the University of San Diego.
 Additionally, Snyder is a graduate of the Harvard Graduate School of Education's Institute of Educational Management.

-Snyder, who has been a San Diego resident for 31 years, has a very athletic family.
+Snyder, who has been a San Diego resident for 32 years, has a very athletic family.
 His wife, Sue, was a former standout member of the United States women's national volleyball team who played at San Diego State and also coached the Aztecs and University of San Diego's women's volleyball teams.
 In addition, Snyder's father, Lester, held the position as President of the United States Tennis Association.